Tourism Industry Coincil Tasmania

 Intended workshop audience: Suitable for tourism operators, accommodation and hospitality providers, destination marketing professionals, communications and marketing teams, and visitor economy businesses promoting, or looking to promote, sustainability initiatives and experiences.

-Led by Lauren Cameron (TICT) and Joan-Maree Hargreaves (Senior Content Manager, Tourism Tasmania), this session blends real-world regulatory insight with destination-level storytelling expertise to give you tools you can apply immediately.
+Led by Lauren Cameron (TICT) and Joan-Maree Hargreaves (Senior Content Manager, Tourism Tasmania), the session combines regulatory insight with real-world tourism marketing experience to help businesses confidently navigate this rapidly changing landscape.

 Why you shouldn't miss this session:

-- Learn how to turn sustainability into a compelling visitor story
+• Learn how to transform sustainability actions into compelling visitor stories that build trust and drive bookings

 If you’re already doing the work on sustainability, this session will help you tell that story better - and get credit for it.